-How to make the right choice when buying rail tickets for business travel.
+We look at the different tickets types and how to make the right choice when buying rail tickets for business travel.

 You could be forgiven for thinking mobile, or m-tickets, and e-tickets are much the same thing.
 But it is very useful to know how one differs from the other when it comes to planning a business trip along with which train operating companies (TOCs) accept either or both forms of ticketing.

 When a travel management company, or a corporate customer, is booking a rail journey, it can be done through either a booking tool, such as Evolvi (used by Capita Travel and Events) or Trainline, or a ticket issuing suppliers direct booking application (of which Evolvi and Trainline both are) and this is where you need to consider the type of ticket you would prefer.